Clarithromycin, 500 mg 7 pcs

 Symptoms: nausea, vomiting, abdominal pain, diarrhea, headache, confusion.

 Treatment: gastric lavage, symptomatic therapy.
-Hemodialysis and peritoneal dialysis have no significant effect on serum concentrations of clarithromycin, as is common with other macrolide drugs.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the concentration of clarithromycin in serum, which is also typical for other drugs of the macrolide group.

 ---|---|